real-pmein1/freeman/README.md

 Q) Is HL: Alyx able to be played start to finish with this mod?
 A) This mod only has changes and fixes up to and including Fairview Juntion (a2_train_yard) so far, but maps are being fixed every week.
 The rest of the game should still be playble though but without any QoL/bug fixes (if any are needed).

-Q) Why is the mod called "Freeman"
+Q) Why is the mod called "Freeman"?
 A) Because the original mod featured the Half-Life 2 HEV HUD and weapons

 Q) This game shouldn't be played outside of VR